RTlabCBM/FidelityFinder/README.md

 - ### Step 2: Joining of paired reads and filtering by length Paired reads are joined into one single sequence.
-This is performed using [PEAR](https://sco.h-its.org/exelixis/web/software/pear/doc.html) (Paired-End reAd mergeR) (J. Zhang et al., 2014), a fast and accurate paired-end read merger.
+This is performed using [PEAR](https://sco.h-its.org/exelixis/web/software/pear/doc.html) (Paired-End reAd mergeR) (Zhang et al., 2014), a fast and accurate paired-end read merger.
 PEAR evaluates all possible paired-end read overlaps without requiring the target fragment size as input.
 In addition, it implements a statistical test for minimizing false-positive results.
 PEAR outputs four files: a file containing the assembled reads, two files containing the forward and reverse unassembled reads, and a file containing the discarded reads.
 Merged reads are then filtered according to their length: reads that differ by more than 20 nucleotides from the reference insert length are not selected.

 	<details markdown="1">
 	<summary>Output files</summary>